Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: coalescing branching random walks and annihilating random walks with immigration: Introduction and statement of key results

 when $y_1,\ldots,y_n<0<z_1,\ldots,z_m$ and hence that $X^{(c)}_{\infty} |_{(-\infty,0)}$ and $X^{(c)}_{\infty} |_{(0,\infty)}$ are independent point processes.
 The infinite strength firework of particles at the origin leads to the two half spaces being independent.

-\textbf{3.} In theory all information about the process (at a fixed $t$) is contained in the single function $K_t(y,z)$, but extracting useful information remains of great interest (consider for example the efforts studying the Fredholm Pfaffians for gap probabilities for other Pfaffian point processes).
-One simple consequence of the Pfaffian structure is an estimate showing exponential convergence to equilibrium (which is a product Bernouilli distribution).
-Indeed we claim that there exist $C_N$ for all $N \geq 1$ so that
+\textbf{1.6.} One simple consequence of the Pfaffian structure is an estimate showing exponential convergence to equilibrium (which is a product Bernouilli distribution).
+Indeed, writing $\rho^{(N)}_t( y_1,\ldots,y_N)$ for the $N$ point intensity function of the process as time $t$, we claim that there exist $C_N$ for all $N \geq 1$ so that

-uniformly over for all $y_1,\ldots,y_N$ and all initial conditions.
+uniformly over for all $y_1,\ldots,y_N$ and over all initial conditions.
 (Recall that $m$ is the immigration rate of pairs).
 This follows for a deterministic initial condition $\eta$ once we show that

 since the entries in the kernel $\K$ are differences of the bounded function $K_t$, so that the Pfaffian formula for $\rho^{(N)}_t$ is given by a finite linear combination of finite products of $K_t(y_i,y_j)$.
-For a general initial condition, one can first condition on the initial condition as in (\ref{rii}) and then use the fact that the above estimates are uniform in $\eta$.
+For a general initial condition, one can first condition on the initial condition and then use the fact that the above estimates are uniform in $\eta$.

-To show (\ref{kernelconv}) we can solve for $K_t(y,z)$ explicitly.
+(To show (\ref{kernelconv}) we can solve for $K_t(y,z)$ explicitly.
 Indeed, fixing a deterministic initial condition $\eta$, the kernel $K_t(y,z)$ has a representation in terms of a pair of independent continuous time random walkers $(Y_t,Z_t)$ with generator $qD^+ + p D^-$, started at $Y_0=y, Z_0=z$.
 Let $\tau = \inf\{t:Y_t=Z_t\}$.
 Then the equation solved by $K_t(y,z)$ (see Lemma \ref{lemma:MarkovdualityA}) shows that

 where $K_0(y,z) = (-1)^{\eta[y,z)}$ is bounded by $1$.
 The limit $K_{\infty}(y,z) = \E[ e^{-2m \tau}] $ and the estimate (\ref{kernelconv}) follows easily from subtracting these two probabilistic representations.
 Solving explicitly we have